You are now leaving the PATCH website and being directed to an external site. The content of this site is not the responsibility of,

 Click here for Arbor Child Care Connections information.

 Preschool Open Doors Program (POD) promotes school readiness by providing child care subsidies to eligible families for the year prior to kindergarten.
-For the 2014-15 school year, priority will be children born August 1 - December 31, 2009 who are under-served or at-risk.
+For the 2015-16 school year, applications are accepted for children born August 1, 2010 - July 31, 2011, with priority given to those who are under-served or at-risk.
 Eligible families select the DHS-licensed group child care facility (i.e. preschool) of their choice.
 The Department of Human Services contracts with PATCH to run the program.
 To find out more about POD please visit the DHS website or Click here for our Preschool Open Doors web page.

 For more information call our office on Oahu: 791-2130 and Neighbor Islands: 1-800-746-5620 (toll free) or contact your local PATCH office.Pauahi Keiki Scholars Program